The 119th Council Takes Shape

 Jan 05, 2026

-Council President Blaine A. Griffin recently released his appointments of committee leadership and membership for the 119th Session of Cleveland City Council for the term of 2026 through 2029.
-(See Attached)
+In advance of the ceremony, Council President Blaine A. Griffin announced his appointments for committee leadership and membership for the 119th Session of Cleveland City Council, covering the 2026–2029 term.
+(See attached)

 “We can’t predict the kinds of legislation we will consider in the upcoming four years,” Council President Griffin said.
 “Instead, we try to organize ourselves to handle any issue or concern that comes our way.
 I believe this roster of committee leaders and members will allow us to thoroughly and fairly consider legislation that may come before us.”